nichogx/DiscordRoleSync/README.md

 - Integration with PlaceholderAPI

 ## Installation
 You should first install [Vault](https://www.spigotmc.org/resources/vault.34315/) as this plugin will not work without it.
+You should also install a permissions plugin such as LuckPerms or another alternative compatible with Vault.

 This plugin targets Java 11, however it has been reported working with Java 8.
 No support is provided with Java versions below 11.